5 min read

 Most schools will send some type of confirmation to acknowledge that they’ve received your application.
 Make sure you’ve received confirmations for each application!

 So, what happens to your application when it reaches the admission office?
-Who reads it?
-What do they think?
-How will they decide?
-Surprisingly, the answers aren’t that simple.

 Different schools will review your application differently.
 An objective review involves screening candidates based on a formula of test results and GPA scores.
 Many state universities practice objective review of applicants.

 Often, after the objective review, applicants are reviewed more subjectively or holistically by members of the admission committee.
-Subjective reviews are likely to happen more frequently this application year, given the recent challenges and changes presented to standardized testing.

-As March of your senior year approaches, it's important to make the most of your time.
-While it's true that most of the difficult application work is behind you, there's still plenty ahead of you.
+As March of your senior year approaches, it's important to take care of yourself.
+While it's true that most of the difficult application work is behind you, there's still plenty of adventure ahead of you.
 In a few short weeks, your future after high school will start to gain clarity, and you'll be engulfed in planning next steps.
-So, as you wait for application results, the next few weeks may feel long, but we encourage you to remain present.
-Focus on your family and friends, focus on finishing your classes strong, focus on all of the things that bring you joy in this moment!

 2 min read